Brad1141/Encryptor/README.md

   Mainly for two reasons, 1.By using three-digit numbers the text appears longer and more complex than it really is, this in theory should throw off any computer that wishes to decrypt the message.
 I had considered using four-digit numbers however this makes the encrypted message absurdly long without adding a real benefit in efficiency.
 2. It allowed me to apply C# functions to a real-world situation.
 Like I have previously mentioned I learn best through applying concepts to personal projects, and I personally feel that this was the best way to accomplish this.
 NOTE: I plan on adding new features to the program, such as encrypting using special characters.

 Does your Encryption device have real-world applications?
   I admit that I am no cryptographer, but I believe that this project can truly help those who use it and I plan on adding features that will make the encryptor more efficient in the near future.
-However most devices are capable of encrypting your messages by themselves and I suggest you rely on those instead because they are professionally made, but if you want a fun easy way to encrypt your messages than I believe the Encryptor is perfect for you.
+However most devices are capable of encrypting your messages by themselves and I suggest you rely on those instead because they are professionally made, but if you want a fun, easy way to encrypt your messages than I believe the Encryptor is perfect for you.

 NOTE: Please DO NOT copy any of these files and render it as your own